WWienckowski/Cucumber-Template/README.md

 ### src/test/java

 * **com.template**
-  * DriverManager.java - launches the desired browser with as it's configured in this file
+  * DriverManager.java - launches the desired browser as it's configured in this file
   * Helpers.java - general utilities
   * PageObjectManager.java - holds all page objects, which abstract the minute actions used in the step definitions
   * RunnerTestCase.java - cucumber configuration options